 Understanding the bioactivity of new drug candidates is of vital importance in development of safe and effective therapeutic compounds.
 Identifying and characterizing metabolites is key in avoiding toxicity and creating awareness of potential side effects.
-Within drug development, there is an ever-increasing demand to provide quantitative information related to all identifiable metabolites, highlighting the need for tools such as high-resolution Q-TOF mass spectrometry and high-sensitivity TQ mass spectrometry.
+Within drug development, there is an ever-increasing demand to provide quantitative information related to all identifiable metabolites, highlighting the need for tools such as scalable high-throughput UHPLC, high-resolution QTOF mass spectrometry and high-sensitivity TQ mass spectrometry.
 For volatile metabolites, powerful GC-MS/MS solutions give additional insight beyond liquid chromatography methods.

 Accurate, reproducible results from your ADME/DMPK laboratory can expose biotransformation mechanisms that guide the selection and refinement of candidates.
 The need to obtain this information from larger sample sets, often in a variety of matrices, highlights the need for automated sample handling.
-Our solutions give your lab the ability to perform sophisticated sample pretreatment, multiple injections in a single experimental run, and MS/MS multiplexing, all with the trusted reliability of Shimadzu chromatography and mass spectrometry.
+Our solutions give your lab the ability to perform sophisticated sample pretreatment, multiple injections in a single experimental run, and MS/MS multiplexing, all with the trusted reliability of Shimadzu chromatography and mass spectrometry for a variety of modalities.

 Method Packages & Guides